TelemetryDeck/docs/guides/android-setup.md

 Feel free to browse the [TelemetryDeck SDK's source code](https://github.com/TelemetryDeck/KotlinSDK) as well.
 It's tiny and you'll see for yourself how TelemetryDeck is hashing user identifiers before they ever reach the server.
 Privacy, yay!

-## Verify Your Setup
+## Verify your setup

 Build and run your app to verify that TelemetryDeck is properly integrated.
 The SDK automatically tracks user activity when the app starts or returns from the background.

 {% notewarning "Test Mode for Development Signals" %}
-If you're running the app from your IDE or development environment, signals will be tagged as **Test Signals**.
+If you're running the app from your IDE or development environment, events will be tagged as **Test Signals**.
 You'll see them show up in the TelemetryDeck Dashboard when the **Test Mode** toggle under the tab bar is turned on.
 {% endnotewarning %}

 Open the TelemetryDeck Dashboard, navigate to "Explore > Recent Signals" and make sure "Test Mode" is enabled.
 You should see automatic signals appear after launching your app.